sswietoniowski/learning-go/projects/01_rss_aggregator/README.md

 ### Goose

 This project is also using [`goose`](https://github.com/pressly/goose) to manage the database migrations.

+> Goose is a database migration tool written in Go.
+It runs migrations from the same SQL files that SQLC uses, making the pair of tools a perfect fit.

 To install `goose`, run the following command: